 So, let’s get started!

-Install WordPress on Debian
+Install WordPress on the Debian/Ubuntu Server

 I will explain the simple four steps for the installation of WordPress on Debian 10.
 You can also use the same command lines for Ubuntu 20.04 distro.
 Debian and Ubuntu are very similar in the case of their command line.